 Leading: Leading refers to the vertical space between lines of text.
 It’s the distance from the baseline of one line of text to the baseline of the line above it.

-Example: Increasing the leading in a paragraph can prevent lines of text from crowding together, making the text more legible and comfortable to read.
+Example: Increasing the leading in a paragraph can prevent lines of text from crowding together, making the body text more legible and comfortable to read.

 Hierarchy